-[Yamagata Prefecture] What is the relationship between Sengoku warlord Oda Nobunaga and Yamagata?
-Introducing valuable portraits and a shrine dedicated to Lord Nobunaga
+What is the relationship between Oda Nobunaga and Yamagata?
+We also introduce precious portraits and shrines dedicated to Nobunaga (Yamagata Prefecture)

 table of contents

-Many people probably think of Oda Nobunaga, a military commander who aimed to unify the country during a war-torn world.
+Many people probably think of Oda Nobunaga, the military commander who aimed to unify the country during a time of war

-This time, while unraveling the relationship between Yamagata Prefecture and the Oda family, we will introduce places related to Nobunaga, such as a portrait that is said to most resemble Lord Nobunaga and a shrine dedicated to him.
+This time, we will explore the relationship between Yamagata Prefecture and the Oda clan, and introduce places associated with Nobunaga, such as the portrait said to most closely resemble him, and the shrine dedicated to him

-What is the relationship between the Oda family and Yamagata?
+What is the relationship between the Oda clan and Yamagata?

-Let's take a look at why Yamagata, a region in Tohoku far away from Owari Province, is said to have connections with the Oda family, and what fate the Oda family had after the Honnoji Incident.
+Let's take a look at why Yamagata, a place in the Tohoku region far from Owari Province, is said to have ties to the Oda clan, and what fate the Oda clan faced after the Honnoji Incident

-After Nobunaga passed away due to the Honnoji Incident, his eldest son Nobutada was also forced to commit suicide by Akechi Mitsuhide's army, and his second son Nobukatsu (also known as Nobuo) became the head of the Oda family.
+After Nobunaga passed away in the Honnoji Incident, his eldest son, Nobutada, was forced to commit suicide by Akechi Mitsuhide's army, and his second son, Nobukatsu (or Nobuo), became the head of the Oda clan

-However, Toyotomi Hideyoshi and successive Tokugawa shoguns feared that the Oda family would rise to prominence again, and under the policy of ``high rank, low stipend'', they repeatedly changed countries.
+However, Toyotomi Hideyoshi and successive Tokugawa shoguns feared that the Oda clan would rise to power again, and repeatedly transferred them to other provinces under the policy of "high rank, low stipend."

-The Oda family was transferred from one territory to another: Owari, Shimotsuke, Yamato, and Ueno, and in 1767, 185 years after the Honnoji Incident, it became the Takahata domain in Dewa Province, present-day Yamagata Prefecture.
-You will be forced to change your country to .
+The Oda clan was transferred from one territory to another, from Owari to Shimotsuke to Yamato to Kozuke, and in 1767, 185 years after the Honnoji Incident, they were transferred to Takahata Domain in Dewa Province, present-day Yamagata Prefecture

-After that, in 1831, the castle was moved to Tendo in Yamagata Prefecture, and the Tendo Oda Domain was born, ruling this area until the end of the Edo period, deepening its relationship with Yamagata.
+Later, in 1831, the castle was moved to Tendo in Yamagata Prefecture, and the Tendo Oda Domain was born.
+The domain ruled the area until the end of the Edo period, and its ties with Yamagata deepened

-This is an essential place to learn about the history of the Tendo Oda family.
-This is the first spot you want to visit.
-The history of the Tendo Oda family is displayed in an easy-to-understand manner.
+This is a must-see place for anyone wanting to learn about the history of the Tendo Oda clan.
+It's the first place you should visit.
+The exhibits clearly explain the origins of the Tendo Oda clan

-The museum building was once used as the former Higashimurayama government office building, and is said to be the oldest Western-style building from the Meiji era in Yamagata Prefecture.
-The retro and stylish atmosphere is also one of the highlights.
+The museum building was formerly used as the Higashimurayama Municipal Office building, and is said to be the oldest cultural asset in Yamagata Prefecture as a Western-style building from the Meiji era.
+Its retro and stylish atmosphere is also one of its attractions

 Tendo Oda no Sato History Museum <Information>